alanensastegui/subsights-marketing-site/lib/blog/content/two-tracks-one-outcome-dual-query-workflows.md

 - We catalog your offers with eligibility, seasonality, and priority so recommendations never drift.
 - We write refusal and escalation workflows word-for-word so sensitive topics and high-value leads are handled properly.
 - We set thresholds for when to recommend, when to fallback, and when to escalate—so every response follows your playbook.
-- We run weekly triage on conversation summaries to close gaps and keep performance improving.

 You don’t need to run this checklist yourself—but seeing it gives you confidence that the system isn’t “AI improvisation.”
 It’s a managed workflow with clear boundaries.